uozyurt/DiscreteLatentVariableModels_TopicSummary/README.md

 ## Stochastic Optimization

-The terms "stochastic optimization" is used for the process of minimizing or maximizing an objective function in the case it involves <u>randomness</u>.
+The term "stochastic optimization" is used for the process of minimizing or maximizing an objective function when it involves <u>randomness</u>.
 This non-deterministic optimization process can be useful in many cases, specifically when the data is too large to fit into memory, or when the data is too complex to be processed in a deterministic way (which can reduce the chance of converging to a local minimum if gradient descent is used).<br>

 Recap from VAE content:<br>